-quickly find what makes CXI different from its competition and why existing customers remain loyal to the company.
-CXI's employees work within a company culture fully committed to building long lasting customer relationships that help them succeed in their business.
+There are a number of factors that come into play when considering why businesses switch to CXI.
+New clients quickly find what makes CXI different from its competition and why existing clients remain loyal to the company.
+CXI's employees work within a company culture valuing the highest level of customer service in every interaction and is fully committed to building long lasting client relationships that help clients succeed in their business.